akauppi/firebase-jest-testing/README.md

 $ git update submodule
 ```

-This brings a submodule's files into the picture.
-You only need it for Docker / CI (see later).
+This populates the `firebase-ci-builder.sub` folder.
+It's needed for local Docker operation, only.

 Now, you're ready to start the emulation and run tests against it.